 Alpha-1 antitrypsin blood testA1AT test

-Alpha-1 antitrypsin is a laboratory test to measure the amount of alpha-1 antitrypsin (A1AT) in your blood.
+Alpha-1 antitrypsin (AAT) is a laboratory test to measure the amount of AAT in your blood.
 The test is also done to check for abnormal forms of AAT.

 How the Test is Performed

 There is no special preparation.